annemarie35/python-training/reading-notes-intro-computation-programming-python/chapter-five_structured-types-and-mutability/chapter-5.md

         even_elems.append(e)
 ```

-Strinss can contain only characters, they are less versatile than tuples or lists, but they have many useful built-in methods.
+Strings can contain only characters, they are less versatile than tuples or lists, but they have many useful built-in methods.
 Since strings are *immutable*, these all return values and have no *side effects*.

 ![img.png](figure_5-8.png)

 One of the more useful is `split`, the second argument specifies the separator that is used to split the first argument into a `sequence of `substrings`.
-It can be optionnal and if omitted, the first string is split using arbitrary strings of whitespace characters (space, tab, newline, return, and formfeed)
+It can be optional and if omitted, the first string is split using arbitrary strings of whitespace characters (space, tab, newline, return, and formfeed).
 Since Python strings support Unicode, the complete list of whitespace characters is much longer (see https://en.wikipedia.org/wiki/Whitespace_character).

 ```python